javascript-tutorial/en.javascript.info/1-js/01-getting-started/1-intro/article.md

 ## Languages "over" JavaScript

-The syntax of JavaScript does not suit everyone's needs.
+The JavaScript syntax does not suit everyone's needs.
 Different people want different features.

-That's to be expected, because projects and requirements are different for everyone.
+That's expected, because projects and requirements are different for everyone.

-So, recently many new languages appeared, which are *transpiled* (converted) to JavaScript before they run in the browser.
+Recently many new languages appeared, which are *transpiled* (converted) to JavaScript before they run in the browser.

-Modern tools make the transpilation very fast and transparent, actually allowing developers to code in another language and auto-converting it "under the hood".
+Modern tools make the transpilation very fast and transparent, allowing developers to code in another language and auto-converting it "under the hood".

 Examples of these languages: